Diptonil/raging-coffee/Conventions.md

 ## Identifiers

 - Variables/ methods use camelCase.
 Class/ interfaces use PascalCase.
-Constant names are LIKE_THIS.
+Public constant names are LIKE_THIS while private final variables may be likeThis.
 - A test class name always ends with a Test.
 Example: `HashtableIdealityTest`.
 - Package names use only lowercase letters and digits.
 Not even underscores.
 - Multiple variable declarations per line is prohibited (except a for loop header).